till-s/kicad-dicebug/README.md

 in China) who do this cheaply.
 I found, however, that most manufacturers would not offer the red solder mask combined with black ink (silkscreen) that I liked.
-Eventually, I came across [elecrow](https://www.elecrow.com) who would make the PCBs they way I wanted them (slightly more expensive "premium service").
+Eventually, I came across [elecrow](https://www.elecrow.com) who would make the PCBs the way I wanted them (slightly more expensive "premium service").

 Make sure to also order a couple of stainless steel stencils